 A few months later I was lucky enough to meet Chef Sandoval at a book signing at the restaurant.
 I couldn’t help but ask him what the secret was.
 You know what he said?

 Coke.
 That’s right, original cane sugar Coke.

 I began experimenting with my own authentic carnitas recipe after that.
 I knew that good carnitas needed fat.
 To be truly authentic, they should be slow cooked in lard.
-However, I’ve come up with a solution to avoid this.

 They also need citrus/acid and a sweet element.
 Oranges and coke.